 Studies have shown that linking out to trusted sources has a positive effect on SEO.
 Google and other search engines want to send their searchers to pages that have done their research and provided citations and sources to back up their assertions.

 Within your content, find ways to link to authority websites within your industry.
-Not only will this signal to Google that your page is more valuable, but it will increase the chances that these websites will link back to you.
+This signal to Google will not only signal your page is more valuable, but it will increase the chances that these websites will link back to you.

 Do you have some pages on your website that seem like they are stuck on the 2nd or 3rd page, on the cusp of a traffic bump that would have a measurable impact on your business?
 If so, you should do everything in your power to give those pages any additional bump that you can.
 One of the simplest ways to do so is to increase the number of internal links to those pages.